OPEN VOLUNTEER PERIOD

 STEP 1 — APPLY: Submit the application form using the button below and wait for our reply.

-STEP 2 — INTERVIEW: The next step will be for us to schedule a video call for an interview.
-During this conversation, you’ll have the chance to ask any questions you may have, and we’ll have a chance to get to know you a bit better and make sure the program is a match for what you’re seeking.
+STEP 2 — CONNECT: The next step will be for us to schedule a video call to give you the opportunity to ask any questions you may have, and to give us the opportunity to get to know you a bit better and make sure the program is a match for what you’re seeking.

-STEP 3 — ACCEPTANCE & DEPOSIT: After the interview, we’ll send you more detailed information about the program and how to prepare for your time at Earthville Institute.
-You will then have one week from the date of acceptance to make your nonrefundable deposit to hold your place in the program.
-The minimum deposit is 50%, and it is also possible to prepay in full if you prefer.
+STEP 3 — PREPARE: After the interview, we’ll send you more detailed information about the program and how to prepare for your time at Earthville Institute.

 If you have any questions after reading all the material here on our website, feel free to contact us and we’ll be happy to help.